Lothar Berthold: Life

 Lothar Berthold won the Patriotic Order of Merit in bronze in 1963 and then, after just two years, in silver.
 A normal progression during the next ten or so years would have been to the gold version of the same award.
 That never happened, but he did win other – possibly less prestigious – awards from the government over the next couple of decades, and it soon became apparent that removal from the Institute for Marxism–Leninism would not mark the end of his academic career.
 Between 1969 and 1972 he was employed as an academic research assistant at the Central Institute for History of the (East) German Academy of Sciences and Humanities in central Berlin.
 Between 1972 and 1976 he served as the institute's deputy director.
 In 1976 he took over from Werner Mussler as a director of the Akademie Verlag, which was the publishing house affiliated with the academy.
 He held core operational responsibilities as the publisher's director for printing and publishing.
-He also served, between 1979 and 1990, as director of the Weimar based business "Hermann Böhlaus Nachfolger" publishing operation which had, in effect, functioned as a subsidiary of the Akademie Verlag since becoming cut off from its Vienna holding company by the so-called "iron curtain".
+He also served, between 1979 and 1990, as director of the Weimar based business "Hermann Böhlaus Nachfolger" publishing operation which had, in effect, functioned as a subsidiary of the Akademie Verlag since becoming cut off from its Vienna holding company by the so-called "Iron Curtain".

 In 1990, the year when social and political changes led first to the end of East Germany's forty year Soviet-style dictatorship and then to reunification, Lothar Berthold retired on health grounds, stepping down from all his functions.
 He does indeed appear to have been in poor and declining health during the years that followed.
 He nevertheless worked actively with the "Marxist working group on the history of the German labour movement" ("Marxistische Arbeitskreis zur Geschichte der deutschen Arbeiterbewegung") which functioned under the auspices of Party of Democratic Socialism (PDS), which was emerging as a new formulation, for a democratic Germany, of East Germany's old Socialist Unity Party (SED), which itself was by now widely (though by no means universally) discredited and disparaged.
 In the context of the working group he co-organised various conferences.
-He also continued to contribute written works to various left-wing ad communist journals.
+He also continued to contribute written works to various left-wing and communist journals.